 Marketing and Advertising Expenses

 We currently expect Yelp's selling and advertising expenses (S&M) to decrease from around 58% in 2012 to 40% by the end of the forecast period.
 Given the increasing competition in the online business review and recommendations space, Yelp may have to incur increasing amounts of marketing expenses going forward.
 If its S&M expenses as a percentage of revenues are around 55% by the end of the forecast period, there could be a downside of about 20% to our Trefis price estimate.
 Conversely, if Yelp is able to clamp down on its S&M expenses, and decrease them to 30%, there could be around 20% upside to our Trefis price estimate

 Yelp is a local business search, review and recommendation service that allows consumers to access ratings and read reviews about local hotels, restaurants, salons, dentists and mechanics on their website Yelp.com.
 These businesses are reviewed and rated by contributors.

-Yelp currently has more than 35 million reviews of local businesses in multiple markets, including the United States, Canada and some European countries.
-The company currently offers information on more than 606,000 businesses in the markets it operates in.
+Yelp currently has more than 39 million reviews of local businesses in multiple markets, including the United States, Canada, some European countries, Singapore in Asia and New Zealand in Asia-Pacific.
+The company currently offers information on more than 1 million businesses in the markets it operates in.
 It had more than 86 million monthly unique visitors at the end of 2012.